horsemenoftheHopocalypse/astroplate/src/content/homepage/-index.md

 # Features
 features:
+  - title: "Interested in learning more?"
+    image: "/images/service-1.png"
+    content: "Not sure where to start brewing?
+Want to come to an event?
+Learn about membership?
+Our favorite brewery in the area?
+Contact us with any questions you might have.
+Would love to hear from you!

+We have members from many areas in DFW ranging from Arlington, Burleson, and Denton.
+We are centralized in Ft.
+Worth and frequent breweries such as Cowtown, Maple Branch, and HopFusion."
+    bulletpoints:
+      - "10+ Pre-build pages"
+      - "95+ Google Pagespeed Score"
+      - "Build with Astro and TailwindCSS for easy and customizable styling"
+      - "Fully responsive on all devices"
+      - "SEO-optimized for better search engine rankings"
+      - "**Open-source and free** for personal and commercial use"
+    button:
+      enable: false
+      label: "Get Started Now"
+      link: "#"

   - title: "What's Included in Astroplate"
     image: "/images/service-1.png"
     content: "Astroplate is a comprehensive starter template that includes everything you need to get started with your Astro project.
 What's Included in Astroplate"